 “DCT elements are being incorporated in trials to further manage biotech time and budget challenges and to offer diverse and remote patient populations access to clinical trials,” said Lungershausen.

-The pandemic has been the catalyst in speeding up the adoption of decentralised clinical trial methods including home-based and remote monitoring options.
+The pandemic has been the catalyst in speeding up the adoption of decentralized clinical trial methods including home-based and remote monitoring options.

 There are considerable benefits to DCT’s including: